Les Wampas: International reputation

 Les Wampas have toured in most western European countries, as well as Quebec, Japan, India, and La Réunion.
-However, they had seemingly never played in English-speaking Canada or Great Britain, until January 2013 when they played the Paris is Burning show at the Lexington, London.
+However, they had never played in English-speaking Canada or Great Britain, until January 2013 when Didier played a solo show the Paris is Burning show at the Lexington, London.
 They only played once in the United States (in Austin, April 1995).

 Commercial success has mainly been in France, Les Wampas mainly singing in French.